Never use ice on a burn!

 For minor burns, reach for vanilla extract.
 Use a cotton swab to gently dab vanilla onto the burned skin.
 The evaporation of the alcohol in vanilla extract will cool the burn, alleviating pain.

 Black tea contains tannic acid, which draws heat from burns to help make them less painful.
-Place two or three cool, wet black tea bags on a burn, using gauze to hold them in place.
+Treat the burn by placing two or three cool, wet black tea bags on it, using gauze to hold the bags in place.

 White vinegar contains acetic acid, a component of aspirin that can help relieve the pain, itching, and inflammation of a burn.
 It is also an antiseptic and astringent, so it will help keep your burn from becoming infected.
 Vinegar also draws heat from the burn, helping to dull pain naturally.
 Soak paper towels in diluted vinegar to create a soothing compress or use cotton swabs to gently dab the burn with vinegar.